Informizely provides three types of surveys that you can use to collect feedback from your customers:

 Or, an exit intent survey can be shown at the moment that a visitor is about to leave your site.

-There are many advanced metrics that can be configured to trigger an Informizely survey.
+There are many advanced metrics that can be configured to trigger a Website Survey.

-Link surveys are full page surveys with a public link that directs to a landing page on the Informizely website, where the survey is shown.
-Like with website surveys, you can show as many questions as you want on one survey page, and you can add as many pages as you like.
-You can distribute the public link any way you want, for example in an email to your users, or as a button in your website.
+Link Surveys are full-page surveys with a public link that directs to a landing page on the Informizely website, where the survey is shown.
+Like with Website Surveys, you can show as many questions as you want on one survey page, and you can add as many pages as you like.
+You can distribute the public link any way you want, for example in an email to your users, using social media, or as a button in your website.

-Do you want to show a full page survey on your own website, instead of on the Informizely website?
-In that case you can create a targeted survey and target it to show on a certain page on your website, 0 seconds after page load.
-On the "Appearance" tab you should select the position icon for "full screen" and you probably want to set the animation setting to "None".
-For an integrated look you should give your web page the same background color as configured for the survey on the "Appearance" tab.
-Now you have a link survey on your own website!
+Do you want to show a full-page survey on your own website, instead of on the Informizely website?
+In that case you can create a Website Survey and target it to show on a certain page on your website, 0 seconds after page load.
+On the "DESIGN > POSITION" tab you should select the position icon for "full screen" and you probably want to set the animation setting to "None".
+For an integrated look you should give your web page the same background color as configured for the survey on the "DESIGN > COLORS" tab.
+Now you have a link survey with a link to your own website!

-The first question of an embedded survey is asked in an email, a web app, or integrated in your web page.
+The first question of an Email Survey is asked in an email, or in a web app.

-Currenty there are 3 types of questions that you can ask as first question of an embedded survey: single choice, 1-N score/rating, and Net Promoter Score.
+Currenty there are 3 types of questions that you can ask as first question of an Email Survey: single choice, 1-N score/rating, and Net Promoter Score.

 Depending on the web app that you integrate with, the actual integrated HTML may look somewhat different that what is shown in the preview in the Informizely dashboard.
 If needed, you can change and style the HTML snippet to fit your purpose, as long as the links in it are kept the same.

-Use an embedded survey as a link survey
+Use an Email Survey as a Link Survey

-You can also distribute an embedded survey as a link survey, in which case the first question will be shown on the Informizely site.
+You can also distribute an Email Survey as a Link Survey, in which case the first question will be shown on the Informizely site.
 The survey's public link is shown when you click the "public link" link on the survey's Settings page.